 Postretirement plan assumptions reflect our historical experience and our best judgments regarding future expectations.
 Assumed health care cost trend rates could have an effect on the amounts reported for post retirement benefit plans.
 A one-percentage point change in assumed health care cost trend rates would have the following effects:

-Percent Percent

-Increase Decrease

-(In the ousands)

-Effect on total service and interest cost components \$ 9 \$ (8)

-Effect on postretirement benefit obligation 164 (149)
+Percent Percent Increase (In t Decrease housands) Effect on total service and interest cost components \$ 9 \$ (8) Effect on postretirement benefit obligation 164 (149)

 One